Roofers

 As a roofer, your day involves a mix of specialized tasks that require both expertise and adaptability.
 You work with colleagues, clients, or patients depending on the setting, applying your training to solve real-world problems.

-AI risk score: 10/100.
+Roofers has an AI automation risk score of 10/100 (Very Low).
 This career is highly resistant to AI automation due to its need for human judgment, creativity, or physical presence.